How I Use Ancestry To Create Forgotten Australia

 In the coming months, I’ll be sharing a lot of specific examples of what I found using Ancestry and explaining how these records contributed to episodes and shone new light on people and events long forgotten.

-Until then you can start telling your own family story — and/or become your own DIY history detective — with Ancestry.
+Right now you can start telling your own family story — and/or become your own DIY history detective — with Ancestry.
 By following the link and considering a subscription, you’ll also be supporting Forgotten Australia and help me to keep on digging to bring you new stories.

 At the risk of sounding like a supernerd, these are my favourite records on Ancestry, even if they’re among the most basic.
 That’s because a single electoral record changed my whole life.